rspeer/rspeer.github.io/source/_posts/2014-03-30-unicode-deadbeef.markdown

 You might not have heard much about UTF-7.
 It doesn't have very much at all to do with [UTF-8](http://en.wikipedia.org/wiki/UTF-8), the well-designed (by Ken Thompson) representation of Unicode that's taking over the world.
 [UTF-7](http://en.wikipedia.org/wiki/UTF-7) is a poorly-designed, obsolete proposal for encapsulating Unicode inside ASCII itself.

-The Python bug (which is fixed now) is that the encoder doesn't reset its state correctly when it encounters an erroneous UTF-7 sequence.
-You can make these errors pile up, until they add up to an impossible character, at codepoint U+DEADBEEF.
+The Python bug, which is fixed now, is that the encoder doesn't reset its state correctly when it encounters an erroneous UTF-7 sequence.
+You can make these errors pile up until they add up to an impossible character, at codepoint U+DEADBEEF.

 (While Unicode codepoints are often represented as 32-bit integers, not all 32-bit integers are Unicode codepoints.
 The highest possible Unicode codepoint is U+10FFFF.)